Baldomero Aguinaldo

 Baldomero Aguinaldo y Baloy (February 27, 1869 – February 4, 1915) was a leader of the Philippine Revolution.
-He was the first cousin of Emilio Aguinaldo, the first president of the Philippines, as well as the grandfather of Cesar Virata, a former prime minister in the 1980s.
+He was the first cousin of Emilio Aguinaldo and the grandfather of Cesar Virata, a former prime minister in the 1980s.

 Early life

 Baldomero Aguinaldo was born in Cavite el Viejo (now Kawit), Cavite.
 He was the son of Cipriano Aguinaldo y Jamir and Silveria Baloy.
 His father was the son of Eugenio Aguinaldo y Kajigas and Maria Jamir.

 Education

-He studied law at the University of Santo Tomas in Manila and was still a law student during the outbreak of the Philippine Revolution.
+Aguinaldo studied at the Ateneo Municipal de Manila and then law at the University of Santo Tomas, both in Manila.
+He was still a law student during the outbreak of the Philippine Revolution.
 He obtained a law degree, but failed to take the bar examination.
 Unable to practice law, he became a farmer.

 Career

 Aguinaldo organized, along with his cousin Emilio, the Magdalo chapter of the Katipunan in Kawit.
 He became president of the council.
 In the early days of hostilities, he always stayed at the side of his cousin Emilio.
 He fought in several bloody battles.
 He also led the Magdalo faction to the Katipunan which had its headquarters in Kawit, Cavite.

 Aguinaldo's knowledge of the law and administrative procedures made him a valuable asset to the revolutionary government.
 He was appointed to several cabinet positions, and was a signer of two important documents: The Biak-na-bato Constitution, and the Pact of Biak-na-Bato.

 During the Philippine–American War, Aguinaldo fought again, becoming commanding general of the revolutionary forces in the southern Luzon provinces.
 When hostilities ended in 1901, he retired to private life.

 He held many various positions in the Aguinaldo Cabinet as Director of Finance, Secretary of Treasury, and Minister of National Defense.
 During the American occupation, he became the President of the Philippine Veterans Association.